PennyLaneAI/catalyst/doc/dev/dialects.rst

 Lastly, we also defined a custom syntax (``assemblyFormat``) for our operation.
 MLIR provides two ways of representing operations in its textual assembly format:

-- *generic assembly format*: This format is a one-to-one mapping from how MLIR objects are represented in memory, and contains all necessary information to uniquely represent an MLIR program with it.
+- **generic assembly format**: This format is a one-to-one mapping from how MLIR objects are represented in memory, and contains all necessary information to uniquely represent an MLIR program with it.
 As a consequence, this format can be used to parse and print operations from any dialect, even unknown ones!

-The above format can be very useful for debugging, as it more truthfully represents the IR state.
+  The generic assembly format can be very useful for debugging, as it more truthfully represents the IR state.
 It also suffers less from crashing in the case of an invalid IR state.

-- *pretty assembly format*: This format can be fully customized (with some restrictions) by the dialect designer.
+- **pretty assembly format**: This format can be fully customized (with some restrictions) by the dialect designer.
 Generally speaking the IR can be much more human-readable when printed in this form.
 Common improvements include imitating a particular syntax (e.g. indexed array access), structuring operands into groups, and omitting redundant type information.